Stability of the Kato-Kuzumaki's properties under field extensions: Stability under finite extensions

 \section{Stability under finite extensions}

-In this section study the stability of the $C_i^q$ property under finite algebraic extensions.
-To do this, we consider the following variant of the $C_i^q$ property: \begin{defi} Let $k$ be a field and let $i,q\in\ZZ_{\geq0}$.
-We say $k$ satisfies the $C^q_i(k)$ property if for every hypersurface $Z\subseteq\P^n_k$ of degree $d^i\leq n$ we have
+In this section we study the stability of the $C_i^q$ property under finite algebraic extensions.
+To do this, we consider the following variant of the $C_i^q$ property. \begin{defi} Let $k$ be a field and $i,q$ a pair of non-negative integers.
+We say $k$ satisfies the $C^q_i(k)$ property if for every hypersurface $Z\subseteq\P^n_k$ of degree $d$ such that $d^i\leq n$ we~have

-\end{defi} In particular, every finite extension $l/k$ satisfies $C_i^q(l)$ if and only if $k$ satisfies $C_i^q$.
-The aim of this section is to prove the following: \begin{thm} Let $k$ be a field satisfying $C_i(\alpha)$.
-If $k$ has positive characteristic $p$, further assume that $[k:k^p] \leq p^i$.
-Let $l/k$ be a finite extension, then $l$ satisfies $C_i(\alpha|_l)$. \end{thm} In particular, taking $q=0$ we immediately obtain the following corollary: \begin{cor} Let $i\in\ZZ_{\geq0}$.
-If $k$ is perfect and satisfies the $C^0_i(k)$ property, then $k$ satisfies the $C^0_i$ property. \end{cor} For the case $q=0$, we can actually improve this result even further; we will prove the following: \begin{prop} Let $L/k$ be a finite extension and let $i\in\ZZ_{\geq0}$.
-If $k$ satisfies the $C^0_i(k)$ property, then $k$ satisfies the $C^0_i$ property. \end{prop} The proofs will follow a similar construction to that of \S\ref{sec: Intersection of hypersurfaces}.